Grammatical structures in mathematics: a personal view: Discussion and Conclusions

 Grammatical processes come into play in more dynamic situations across the three examples.
 Moving a particular symbol between word classes is key to how we first introduce, and then use, a mathematical object such as a function.
 Students really struggle to recognise that is what they are doing when they write and use equations, and can get confused about the role symbols play as a result.
 The reverse process of nominalisation plays a key role in how students are first introduced to many different mathematical objects, and I suspect is a key barrier to developing mathematical fluency.

-At the level of discourse we leverage analogy across statistics every time we use a mathematical object to represent a system we are interested in.
-These discursive mechanisms are almost never discussed with students which can leave them in the dark about why they need to be careful with the mathematical objects they choose.
-We have to make the argument that a model works as an analogy, and that is much easier for students to do when they know that they're being asked to.
+The ideas presented in this article are based on \emph{English} mathematical reading specifically, but many of the same structures are likely transferable, such as nouns and quantifiers.
+In a mixed language classroom, inviting students to map out grammatical structures across languages may reinforce learning, but would take time and effort that is rarely available to teachers.

 There is much work yet to be done on linguistic structure in mathematics and statistics.
+The existing research from Systemic Functional Linguistics has operated at the discourse level in \cite{o2008mathematical} and \cite{doran2017discourse}, while research from mathematics and statistics education has focused on lexicon (\emph{e.g.} \cite{rangecroft2002language}, \cite{dunn2016learning}, \cite{kaplan2010lexical}) and does not address grammatical structure and processes.
 However, in the absence of a robust theory we can leverage observed structures to make it easier for students to be aware of what they are doing, and make better choices about how they use mathematical expressions to represent statistical models.

+Due to the absence of existing work, there is a fertile field of research available in the linguistics of mathematics, open to linguists, mathematicians, and statisticians alike.
+The initial step would be to develop a grammar of mathematical expressions.
+Classroom experiments could test whether that grammatical structure is useful for teaching.
+For statisticians, an explicit grammar is a tool for understanding how we use mathematical objects as models, and talk about the relationship between those objects, data, and the underlying thing we are trying to model.
+We can leverage such a grammar to help us communicate these relationships to non-experts and students alike.